SuperOfficeDocs/superoffice-docs/docs/en/chat/learn/link-to-person.md

 language: en
 ---

-# Link chat to a existing contact
+# Link chat to existing contact

 When you respond to a chat, SuperOffice will automatically try to find the customer in SuperOffice based on the provided information (email address and name).
 If the customer is already registered as a contact in SuperOffice, you can display relevant information about them in the side panel on the right side of the **Chat** screen.
 Double-click a record to view it.